CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 of a demonstration that we can divide it evenly into two whole numbers, but this time we can't actually achieve that goal.

-In this lecture, we will give a first pass at a type theoretic formalization of the notion of proposition, something we will refine later in Lecture 2-X.
+In this lecture, we give a first pass at a type theoretic notion of proposition, something we will refine later in Lecture 2-X.

 ## Propositions as Types